Mammogram screenings delayed by COVID-19 vaccine

 "The pandemic has caused women to have such a fear to come to their health care providers, that it's potentially delaying the diagnoses and the getting of a regular screening mammogram," Dr. Holden-Parker said.

-One area of concern that may cause additional delays is receiving a recent vaccination.
-The CDC says the vaccine can cause swollen lymph nodes in the underarm where you got the shot.
-But it's just a normal response to the vaccine as your body builds antibodies as with all vaccines.
+One area of concern that may cause an additional delay is receiving a recent vaccination.
+The CDC says the vaccine can cause swollen lymph nodes in the underarm where you got the shot but it's just a normal response to the vaccine as your body builds antibodies.

 Trending News